 What causes cancers to form?

-Different cancers also have different risk factors which promote their development.
+Different cancers have different risk factors which promote their development.
 For example, cigarette smoking causes lung cancer, overexposure to the sun has been shown to be associated with the development of skin cancer, and lack of dietary fiber may be related to colorectal cancer.
 Other risk factors that have been identified include alcohol abuse, family history of cancer, age, sex, race, and some specific occupational exposures.
 Smoking, alcohol abuse, and poor diet account for 80% of the cancer deaths that occur.

 The degree to which environmental pollution causes cancer is not precisely known, but most experts agree that less than five percent of cancers are caused by pollution.
 Given that specific exposures are linked to specific types of cancer, if an environmental exposure caused cancer, its effects would be manifest in the occurrence of cases of the same type of cancer.